c-core-labs/pokeyslib/ReadMe.txt

 PoKeysLib library has to be linked or included in the client application.
 On Linux and OS X, it depends on libusb-1.0 library that must be installed before compiling PoKeysLib.

+The host system is assumed to be little-endian.

 Example code:
 http://www.mypokeys.com/new-cross-platform-library-for-all-pokeys-devices